jdesmarais81/Klipper_Ender3_Display_Mini3v2/README.md

 The original file can be [found here](https://gist.github.com/arabisaldrin/502a73786fe1e7af83754a0be07949a3), but the menu system didn't work, it seems like it was made for an older version of Klipper

-The top part is settings I found for the ender 3 and bigtreetech skr mini e3 v2
+The top part is settings I found for the ender 3 and bigtreetech skr mini e3 v2 default printer.cfg

 ## Parts Required
 - Ender 3 (Original)